-That trip inspired him to create DuVine, a cycling and adventure company that today hosts bike tours in Europe, Latin America, and Africa.
-Think pedaling and tasting your way through Tuscany accompanied by a master chef or exploring volcanoes and vineyards in Chile on two wheels.
+That trip inspired him to create DuVine, a cycling and adventure company that today hosts bike tours in Europe, Latin America, the U.S. and Africa.
+Think pedaling and tasting and sipping your way through Tuscany accompanied by a master chef, or exploring volcanoes and vineyards in Chile on two wheels.

 Not sure if biking is right for you?
 Consider these benefits before you make up your mind.